NPFCTL(8) NetBSD System Manager's Manual NPFCTL(8)

 Note that change of filter criteria will not expire associated

-sessions.
-The reload operation (i.e., replacing the ruleset,
+connections.
+The reload operation (i.e., replacing the

-NAT policies and tables) is atomic.
+ruleset, NAT policies and tables) is atomic.

 flush Flush configuration.
 That is, remove all rules, tables and